-Following the option line and/or [Reference] are the data sets.
+Following the option line and/or [Reference] keyword are the data sets.
 Data sets contain the data for the network parameters (S-parameter, Z-parameter, etc.) specified by the option line.
-For each frequency, n-port parameters for 1-port and 2-port networks are contained on one data line, while data for 3-port and above are arranged on multiple data lines in a matrix row-wise format.
-Each set of n-port parameters is preceded by a frequency value (i.e. the first entry in the first or only data line of a data set is a frequency value), and the n-port parameters itself is formatted as pairs of values (magnitude-angle, dB-angle or real-imaginary).
+Groups of n-port parameters are preceded by the frequency value for which the data was obtained, and the n-port parameters themselves are formatted as pairs of values (magnitude-angle, dB-angle or real-imaginary).